Clinical Counseling Psy (CCP) (CCP)

 Prerequisite: CCP 706 (may be taken concurrently) Minimum Grade of B

-CCP 759 Group and Systems Theory 3 cr
+CCP 759 Group & Systems: Theories and Applications 3 cr

 Prerequisite: CCP 706 Minimum Grade of B